simi1505/SG13G2_ASIC-Design-Template/README.md

 7. Rename the repo as you wish.
 8. Add your VHDL code to the `vhdl` folder.
 It is advised that the same folder structure with `rtl` and `sim` is used.
 9. Add your `Xschem` files and testbenches to the `xschem` folder
 10. Adapt VHDL paths in `vhdl2verilog.sh` in the `verilog` folder.
 If the design is already done in Verilog, this step can be skipped.
-Do not forget to also comment out this step in `run_all.sh`.
+By default the script works with VHDL files.
+For Verilog files, please use the `--verilog` flag and the VHDL to Verilog conversion part is skipped.
 11. Add config files to `orfs/flow/designs/ihp-sg13g2`.
 It is a good idea to copy an existing folder (e.g. `counter_board`) and adapt these files.
 Do not forget to set the path to the Verilog file in `config.mk` and set up the `constraint.sdc` and `autotuner.json`.
 12. Double-check the paths in the .sh files.
 13. In the `Xschem` testbench, include the generated `.xspice` file with an absolute path, otherwise, ngspice will not find the file.
 For example, `.include /foss/designs/SG13G2_ASIC-Design-Template/xspice/counter_board/counter_board.xspice`